 We don't collect anything.

 Save to Image is a local-only Chrome extension.
-It does not run a server, does not send telemetry, and does not ship your data anywhere.
-That's not a marketing line — it's the architecture.
+It runs no server, sends no telemetry, and has nowhere to ship your data even if it wanted to.
+That's how it's built.

 What the extension does